What is condo (HO-6) insurance?

-Condo insurance, or an HO-6 policy, helps cover repair costs and financial losses arising from damages to the condo or claims against the owner.
+Condo insurance, or an HO-6 policy, helps cover repair costs and financial losses arising from damages to the condo or claims against the condo owner.
 Condo insurance works in conjunction with a policy purchased by the condominium complex’s management, typically called HOA insurance or a master policy.

 The insurance industry refers to condo insurance as an HO-6 policy.
-There are several types of HOA insurance policies that provide different levels of protection for unit owners.
+Several types of HOA insurance policies provide different levels of protection for unit owners.
 Since HOA policies generally only cover the complex’s common elements or shared structures, you will want to purchase an HO-6 policy to provide coverage for your specific condo and the personal belongings within it.

 What does condo insurance cover?

-HO-6 policies cover the same types of perils as homeowners insurance policies do for single-family homes, such as fire, windstorms, hail, explosions and theft.
-Typically, condo insurance policies include four or five types of coverage:
+HO-6 policies generally cover the same types of perils as homeowners insurance policies do for single-family homes, such as fire, explosions and theft.
+Typically, condo insurance policies include the following coverage types:

-- Building property: This protects the interior of your condo, including damage to elements like sheetrock and flooring.
+- Dwelling: This protects the interior of your condo, including damage to elements like sheetrock and flooring.

 - Guest medical payments: When a guest sustains an injury in your condo, guest medical payments coverage can help pay the medical bills, such as the emergency room fee, doctor bill and rehabilitation costs, up to your policy limit.

-While most condo insurance policies include the coverage listed above, there are typically specific exclusions from standard coverage.
+While most condo insurance policies include the coverage listed above, there are typically specific exclusions from the standard coverage.
 Although separate policies and riders can often be purchased to offer the necessary coverage, standard condo insurance policies typically exclude:

 - Earthquake and flood coverage